Intercropping Layouts

 The same layout as before, just without Fruit Trees and more heavily leaning on Madre de Aqua.
 The layout is triangular as most portions on our farm.

 This layout still leaves place for coffee trees, left and right of the banana plants.
-I am showing our counting concept here, as well.
+I am showing our enhanced concept here.
+It will, like all other arrangements leave space for a small farm vehicle to drive in between the planting for harvesting or for maintenance work.
+No need to carry heavy loads on workers shoulders.

 Some rows are designated like this.
 Just the middle row is planted with banana plants and we still have space in ROWS 2,3,5, and 6 for other crops.
 This could be TUMERIC, lavender, rosemary, and some varieties of mint